-Acromioclavicular (AC) Joint Injury Specialist
+(AC) Joint Injury / Separated Shoulder Specialist

 Are you an athlete who participates in contact sports?
 If so, you may be at risk of separating your shoulder.
 A separated shoulder is typically caused by blunt trauma to the shoulder or by a fall onto the shoulder.
-Separated shoulder specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have suffered a shoulder separation.
+Separated shoulder and AC Joint injury specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have suffered a shoulder separation.
 Contact Dr. Padalecki’s team today!

-What to Know About the Acromioclavicular Joint (AC Joint)
+What is the Acromioclavicular Joint (AC Joint)?

 Stabilized by three ligaments and two sets of muscles, the AC joint is relatively strong.
 The acromioclavicular ligament runs horizontally from the acromion to the clavicle.
 The two coracoclavicular (CC) ligaments connect the coracoid process, a portion of the scapula, to the clavicle.
 The deltoid muscle and trapezius muscle are the two sets of muscles responsible for assisting with support of the shoulder AC joint.